Eastwood Golf Club is set on 48 hectares at Liverpool Road Kilsyth.

 Eastwood boasts panoramic views and magnificent gardens.

-Rodamz Catering – Bistro is open for Lunch Tuesday to Sunday and Dinner Thursday (2 for 1 meals) Friday a-la-carte meals.
+White Knight Catering Services – Bistro is open for Lunch Tuesday to Sunday and Dinner Thursday, Friday a-la-carte meals.
 (Senior meals are available for Lunch Tuesday to Friday.)

 Gaming Code of Conduct in English and other languages can be found by selecting the required document: